kuberlogic/docs.kuberlogic.com/docs/getting-started/README.md

 * Simplify migration to multi-tenancy using industry-standard containers & K8s and allows rapid migration to SaaS with minimal application modification.
 * Gives independence and frees from vendor lock, as KuberLogic is open source and based on Kubernetes to provide a consistent platform anywhere.

-#### Requirements
-Kubernetes cluster 1.20-1.23

-* StorageClass configured as a default
-* IngressClass configured as a default

 #### Getting involved

 Feel free to open an issue if you need any help.